 Managers perform management assessments to comply with the QA Rule and QA Order and to improve performance.
-In general, the purpose of this type of assessment is to identify the management systems, processes, and programs that affect performance and to make improvements.
+The purpose of this type of assessment is to identify and evaluate the management systems, processes, and programs that affect performance and to identify areas for improvement.
 Management assessments look at the total picture:

-- how well the management systems and processes meet the customer's requirements; - compliance with standards and requirements; - meeting the expectations for safely performing work; - clarity of the organizational mission, goals, and objectives; and - identifying and correcting problems that hinder the organization from achieving its objectives.
+- how well the management systems and processes meet the customer's requirements; - compliance with standards and requirements; - effectiveness of change management; - meeting the expectations for safely performing work; - clarity of the organizational mission, goals, and objectives; - identifying and correcting problems that hinder the organization from achieving its objectives; and - promoting improvement.